Skeez04/Business-Insights-360/README.md

 The Atliq Hardware Business Insights Dashboard is your go-to tool for understanding the holistic performance of our business.
 By leveraging Power BI's capabilities, we aim to empower you with actionable insights that drive informed decision-making.
 Whether it's finance, sales, marketing, or supply chain, this dashboard has you covered.
 Let's unlock new opportunities and steer our company towards even greater success.

-For any questions or assistance, please reach out to the Business Intelligence team.
-Happy analyzing!